SEARCH

 While there is always some risk to disturbing a happy plant, with the right care, you can move bulbs like tulips, snowdrops, crocus, iris, and lily at any growth stage if the roots are not disturbed.

-It’s easier when the plant is not blooming, but, as the old saying goes, the best time to get something done in the garden is when you have the time.
+It’s easier when the plant is not blooming, but, as the old saying goes, the best time to get something done is when you’re holding the spade.

-The important thing is to ensure the new location has optimal conditions for whatever type of bulb it is including the right temperatures, soil, sun, water, and drainage.
+The important thing is to ensure the new location has optimal conditions for that bulb type including right temperature, soil, sun, water, and drainage.

 Any bulbs that need a winter chill to trigger blooming, will, as you can guess, still need that chill if it hasn’t happened already.